shutterstock 2105491769 ERWEITERT

 Packaging/Integration

 Swiss PIC has invested in advanced packaging equipment, cleanrooms, and skilled staff to operate these.
 This allows us to carry out packaging for prototype to pilot series volumes of chips in a cost efficient manner.
 Ensuring a fully packaged solution which serves the systems optical, electrical mechanical and thermal requirements.
-Available capabilities:
+Available capabilities see below.

 Training